5:30 – 6:30

 Artist Dave Court (RCC’s Lollipop Land Exhibition) has created this series to encourage discussion between visual artists, musicians, theatre makers, curators and more – focusing on conversations about recent environmental disasters and political troubles, while asking the big question of how society navigates things from here.

-WEEK TWO GUESTS:
+WEEK FOUR GUESTS:

 All talks will be FREE to attend via the RSVP link.